timdeschryver/timdeschryver.dev/blog/wolverine-is-for-the-developers/index.md

 });
 ```

-The above threats all handlers in the same way, but you can also be more specific if needed.
+The above treats all handlers in the same way, but you can also be more specific if needed.

 We didn't go into very detailed examples in this blog post and mainly talked about the simplicity that comes when introducing Wolverine into a codebase.
 Besides the discussed basic functionality, Wolverine brings a lot more to the table.